Emoticon: Orz

-Orz should not be confused with m(_ _)m, which represents a standing bow directly towards the viewer as a means to say "Thank you" or as an apology.
+o7

+o7, or O7, is an emoticon that depicts a person saluting, with the o being the head and the 7 being its arm.

 Multimedia variations

-A portmanteau of emotion and sound, an emotisound is a brief sound transmitted and played back during the viewing of a message, typically an IM message or e-mail message.
+A portmanteau of emotion and sound, an emotisound is a brief sound transmitted and played back during the viewing of a message, typically an IM message or email message.
 The sound is intended to communicate an emotional subtext.
-Many instant messaging clients automatically trigger sound effects in response to specific emoticons.

-Some services, such as MuzIcons, combine emoticons and music player in an Adobe Flash-based widget.
+Some services, such as MuzIcons, combine emoticons and music players in an Adobe Flash-based widget.
 In 2004, the Trillian chat application introduced a feature called "emotiblips", which allows Trillian users to stream files to their instant message recipients "as the voice and video equivalent of an emoticon".

 In 2007, MTV and Paramount Home Entertainment promoted the "emoticlip" as a form of viral marketing for the second season of the show The Hills.
-The emoticlips were twelve short snippets of dialogue from the show, uploaded to YouTube, which the advertisers hoped would be distributed between web users as a way of expressing feelings in a similar manner to emoticons.
-The emoticlip concept is credited to the Bradley & Montgomery advertising firm, which hopes they would be widely adopted as "greeting cards that just happen to be selling something".
+The emoticlips were twelve short snippets of dialogue from the show, uploaded to YouTube.
+The emoticlip concept is credited to the Bradley & Montgomery advertising firm, which wrote that they hoped it would be widely adopted as "greeting cards that just happen to be selling something".

-In 2008, an emotion-sequence animation tool, called FunIcons was created.
-The Adobe Flash and Java-based application allows users to create a short animation.
-Users can then email or save their own animations to use them on similar social utility applications.

-During the first half of the 2010s, there have been different forms of small audiovisual pieces to be sent through instant messaging systems to express one's emotion.
-These videos lack an established name, and there are several ways to designate them: "emoticlips" (named above), "emotivideos" or more recently "emoticon videos".
-These are tiny videos that can be easily transferred from one mobile phone to another.
-Current video compression codecs such as H.264 allow these pieces of video to be light in terms of file size and very portable.
-The popular computer and mobile app Skype use these in a separate keyboard or by typing the code of the "emoticon videos" between parentheses.